14 cheap places to visit in Italy

 Arch of Trajan Ancona

-Another example is the striking Fontana del Calamo.
-It features the heads of 13 mythical figures, from which water once flowed from the pipe in its mouth.
+Also worth seeking out is the Fontana del Calamo.
+The striking fountain features the heads of 13 mythical figures from which water once flowed.

-Lastly, opposite the harbor is the Arco di Traiano and the Arco Clementino.
-The former monument with Corinthian columns was built between 115 and 166AD in honor of the Roman emperor Trajan.
-Arco Clementino was built in honor of Pope Clement XII and dates to the 18th century.
+Opposite the harbor stand two triumphal arches side by side.
+The Arco di Traiano, was built between 115 and 166AD with Corinthian columns in honor of the Roman emperor Trajan.
+Arco Clementino was erected in honor of Pope Clement XII in the 18th century.

 Cattedrale di San Ciriaco (St Ciriaco Cathedral), Piazzale del Duomo, 9, Ancona